diem/dip/dips/dip-12.md

 created: 3/5/2021
 ---
 # Summary and Motivation
 This document proposes a standardized method for coin trade flows in the Diem Network.
 The flow is generic for coin purchase and coin sell transactions.
-It supports a single trade settlement and batch settlement.
+It supports single and batch settlements.

-A Blockchain coin trade is the process where an entity, for example a Virtual Asset Service Provider (VASP), transacts with a DD to purchase or sell coins.
-Beyond on-chain p2p transactions, a coin trade usually involves several stages, such as
+A Blockchain coin trade is the process where an entity, for example a Virtual Asset Service Provider (VASP), transacts with a Designated Dealer to purchase or sell coins.
+A coin trade usually involves several stages, such as
   1. trade initialization
-  2. fiat currency (or other types of cryptocurrency) debitted
+  2. fiat currency (or other types of cryptocurrency) debited
   3. on-chain transfer.
- The first couple of steps are typically unique to the parties involved.
-However, we see the possibilities and benefits to generalize the on-chain phase, in pursuit of interoperability among Diem Blockchain participants.
+ The first couple of steps are typically distinct to the parties involved.
+However, there are possibilities and benefits to generalize the on-chain phase, in pursuit of interoperability among Diem Blockchain participants.

 # Terminology
-* trade_id - a unified trade identifier used over the course, a UTF-8 string.
-The recommended max length is 255 bytes.
+* trade_id - a unified trade identifier used over the course.
 It is agreed upon, by both entities, during the trade initialization and negotiation phase.
 It should be unique for every trade between a buyer and a seller.
+It is represented by a UTF-8 string with a recommended maximum length of 255 characters.

 # Specification
-We propose a new type of on-chain Metadata - `CoinTradeMetadata`.
+A new type of on-chain Metadata is proposed - `CoinTradeMetadata`.

 ```
 enum Metadata {